jkichler/JavaScriptTest/README.md

 to the values unit test expect.

 We will take into consideration:
-- the clarity of your code: variables names, indentation, comments, commit messages;
+- the clarity of your code: variables names, indentation, comments;
-- the respect of best practices;
 - the optimization of the code: significant optimizations like caching results or reducing number of loops would be appreciated.